marijnh/Eloquent-JavaScript/19_paint.md

 main axis while also tracking the corresponding position on the other axis, and draw pixels on every iteration.
-Make sure you round the non-main axis coordinates, since they are likely to be fractional, and the `setPixel` method doesn't react well to fractional coordinates.
+Make sure you round the non-main axis coordinates, since they are likely to be fractional, and the `draw` method doesn't respond well to fractional coordinates.

 hint}}